steven-mi/newspipe/README.md

 # NewsPipe
-This repository contains the complete pipeline for crawling online newspaper article.
+This repository contains the complete pipeline for collecting online newspaper article.
 The articles are stored to MongoDB.
 The whole pipeline is dockerized, thus the user does not need to worry about dependencies.
 Additionally, docker-compose is available to increase the useability for the user.

 ## Requirement
 To use this system, you need to create a `.env` file in which the MongoDB information is available: